 One stock market bubble indicator is an increase in initial public offerings (IPOs).
 Companies want to take advantage of the market highs and exposure to investors at inflated prices.

 Some of these companies may even be scams and not live up to the hype they play up to enter the market.

-Now, let’s look at some penny stock supernovas so you can see what a bubble looks like.
-These supernovas are like a stock market bubble on a smaller scale.
+Look at these examples of penny stock supernovas.
+They’re like a stock market bubble on a smaller scale.

 This is what mass hysteria looks like.
-Check out the chart:
+Check out this chart:

 Are We in a Stock Market Bubble?

-When you’re in a stock market bubble, the whole country is involved.
+When you’re in a stock market bubble, the whole country gets involved.
 It’s mass hysteria.

 So are we in a market bubble now?

-Learn From the History of Stock Market Bubbles and Crashes
+Learn From Stock Market Bubbles and Crashes in History

 In the big tulip bulb bubble in the 1600s, tulip bulb prices were bid up by speculation and hype.
 Some became worth as much as a large home.
 But after three years they were only worth the value of the flower.